 This trail is perfect for getting away from the crowds for a nice, quiet hike in the woods.
 The downside is that you won’t see the spectacular Lake Michigan views.
 It does lead to a few nice little spots near kettles moraine and bog.

-The trail is mostly shaded and would also be great to hike on a hot, sunny day.
+The trail is mostly shaded and would be great to hike on a hot, sunny day.

 In prime times, the meadows along the Kettles loop are perfect for wildflower viewing.
 Consider this, especially in the late spring and summer.

 How to get there: From the visitor center, turn left on M-72 and follow for 6.8 miles.
-Turn left onto South Gilbert Road, and follow this road for 1 mile to W Baatz road.
+Turn left onto South Gilbert Road and follow this road for 1 mile to W Baatz Road.
 Then, turn right.
-The trailhead can be found in 0.8 miles on the left.
+The trailhead is 0.8 miles on the left.

 Drive Time from Philip A. Hart Visitor Center: 14 minutes